-SEED CAPITAL INVESTMENT TAX CREDIT: Enter on this line, to the extent included in federal taxable income, the refundable portion of the seed capital investment tax credit under 36 M.R.S. § 5216-B received by, or from, a private venture capital fund.
+SEED CAPITAL INVESTMENT TAX CREDIT: Enter on this line, to the extent included in federal taxable income the corporation's share of any refundable portion of the Seed Capital Investment Tax Credit under 36 M.R.S. § 5216-B received by, or from, a private venture capital fund.